Debilitating Depression, Symptoms & Treatment

 What causes low blood sugar without diabetes?

-People who do not have diabetes can experience low blood sugar levels due to hypoglycemia.
+People who do not have it can experience low blood sugar levels due to hypoglycemia.
 This condition can occur if the body produces excessive insulin after a meal, causing blood sugar levels to drop.

 Which drug can cause diabetes insidious?

-Lithium is the drug that most commonly causes acquired nephrogenic diabetes insipidus.
+Lithium is the drug that most commonly causes acquired nephrogenic it insipidus.
 It is an effective drug to treat bipolar disorder, but long-term lithium use may damage the kidney cells, so they no longer react to AVP.

 symptoms-of-Depression